RicardoTM05/WebView2/README.md

 ### Access Denied Error
 - The plugin uses TEMP directory for WebView2 data
 - Ensure you have write permissions to `%TEMP%\RainmeterWebView2`

-### Hide/Show not working
-- Make sure you're using the latest version (v1.0.0+)
-- The plugin properly synchronizes window and controller visibility

 ## 📝 Technical Details